Open-Nyzo/Project-Nytro/doc/quickstart.md

 You can use Nytro enabled clients and tools to handle them in a safe way.
 See nytro_enabled.md for current list.

+Current version of the protocol - since June 30, 2021 - is v1.1

 ## Wallet and address

 A regular Nyzo address is all you need to receive and handle Nyzo tokens.